stavkran/stavkran/README.md

 ## Welcome to my GitHub profile!
 I am a junior software engineer with a passion for coding and a drive to learn and grow my skills.

-##About Me
+## About me
-#I am a recent graduate with a degree in computer science.
+I am a senior and soon graduate of the Department of Digital Systems @ University of Piraeus with a degree in computer science.
 During my time in college, I worked on various projects that allowed me to gain experience in different programming languages and technologies.
 I am always eager to learn more and take on new challenges.

 ## Experience includes (but is not limited to):
 - ⚡Proficient in Java, Python, and JavaScript